 The EnerPHit standard recognises this difficulty and sets the required performance at a lower level than Passivhaus to accommodate working with existing buildings.

-To achieve EnerPHit you must achieve:
+To meet EnerPHit standards, you must achieve:

 - A space heating and cooling demand of 25kWh/m2/year (compared to the Passivhaus standard of 15kWh/m2/year)